 The useful range of a driver is greatly affected by the drive-power requirements of the load and the thermal characteristics of the package.
-In order for a gate driver to be useful over a particular temperature range the package must allow for the efficient removal of the heat produced while keeping the junction temperature within rated limits.
-The thermal metrics for the driver package is listed in the table.
-For detailed information regarding the table, please refer to the Application Note from Texas Instruments entitled IC Package Thermal Metrics (SPRA953).
+For a gate driver to be useful over a particular temperature range the package must allow for the efficient removal of the heat produced while keeping the junction temperature within rated limits.
+The thermal metrics for the driver package is summarized in Thermal Information.
+For detailed information regarding the thermal information table, refer to the Application Note from Texas Instruments entitled IC Package Thermal Metrics (SPRA953).

-The UCC27511 device is offered in a SOT-23, 6-pin package (DBV).
-The section lists the thermal performance metrics related to SOT-23 package.
-The ψ{JT} and ψ{JB} metrics are used when estimating the die temperature during actual application measurements.
+The UCC27516 and UCC27517 devices are offered in SOT-23, 5-pin package (DBV) and 3 mm × 3 mm, WSON 6-pin package with exposed thermal pad (DRS), respectively.
+The Thermal Information table summarizes the thermal performance metrics related to the two packages. $R{\theta JA}$ metric should be used for comparison of power dissipation between different packages.
+Under identical power dissipation conditions, the DRS package will maintain a lower die temperature than the DBV.
+The ψ{JT} and ψ{JB} metrics should be used when estimating the die temperature during actual application measurements.